sdelcourt/sde.videorent/README.rst

 return a dict with two keys:

 - "rentals" contains the updated rentals
-- "late_fees" contains the late fees info (a video copy was late)
+- "late_fees" contains the late fees info all the late videocopies

 To retrieve the customer UIDs and the videocopies UID we can use the default plone restapi GET @search endpoints